Cusco routes

 Day 3 - Visit The Sacred Valley

-The Sacred Valley is a region in Peru’s Andean highlands just outside of Cusco.
+The Sacred Valley is a region in Peru’s Andean highlands that was the heart of the Inca Empire.

 Itinerary #2 - 3 Days In Cusco With Machu Picchu